Music of the American Civil War: Homefront

-African American music
+African-American music

-Music sung by African-Americans changed during the war.
-The theme of escape from bondage became especially important in spirituals sung by blacks, both by slaves singing among themselves on plantations and for free and recently freed blacks singing to white audiences.
-New versions of songs such as "Hail Mary", "Michael Row the Boat Ashore", and "Go Down Moses" emphasized the message of freedom and the rejection of slavery.
-Many new slave songs were sung as well, the most popular being, "Many Thousands Go", which was frequently sung by slaves fleeing plantations to Union Army camps.
-Several attempts were made to publish slave songs during the war.
-The first was the publishing of sheet music to "Go Down Moses" by Reverend L. C. Lockwood in December 1861 based on his experience with escaped slaves in Fort Monroe, Virginia, in September of that year.
-In 1863, the Continental Monthly published a sampling of spirituals from South Carolina in an article titled, "Under the Palmetto".
+African-American music changed throughout the war.
+The theme of escape from bondage became especially important in spirituals, both for slaves singing among themselves on plantations and for free and recently freed blacks performing to white audiences.
+New versions of songs such as "Hail Mary", "Michael Row the Boat Ashore", and "Go Down Moses" stressed the message of freedom and abolition.
+Many new slave songs caught ground, the most popular being "Many Thousands Go", a favorite of African Americans fleeing plantations to Union Army camps.
+There were attempts to publish slave songs during the war.
+The first was Reverend L. C. Lockwood's publishing of sheet music to "Go Down Moses" in December 1861 based on his experience with escaped slaves in Fort Monroe, Virginia.
+In 1863, the Continental Monthly published a sampling of spirituals from South Carolina in an article titled "Under the Palmetto".

-The white colonel of the all-black First South Carolina, Thomas Wentworth Higginson, noted that when blacks knew that whites were listening, they changed the way they were sung, and historian Christian McWhiter noted that African Americans "used their music to reshape white perceptions and foster a new image of black culture as thriving and ready for freedom".
-In Port Royal, escaped slaves learned the anthem, "America" in secret, never singing it in front of whites.
-When the Emancipation Proclamation was passed, a celebration was held, and in a surprise to white onlookers, contrabands began singing the anthem, using the song to express their new status.
-The most popular white songs among slaves were "John Brown's Body" and H. C. Work's "Kingdom Coming", and as the war continued, the lyrics African Americans sung changed, with vagueness and coded language dropped and including open expressions of their new roles as soldiers and citizens.
+The white colonel of the all-black First South Carolina Volunteer Infantry Regiment, Thomas Wentworth Higginson, noted that when blacks knew that whites were listening, they changed the way they were sung.
+Likewise, Christian McWhiter writes that African Americans "used their music to reshape white perceptions and foster a new image of black culture as thriving and ready for freedom".
+In Port Royal, escaped slaves learned the anthem "My Country, 'Tis of Thee" in secret, never singing it in front of whites.
+However, during a public celebration of the Emancipation Proclamation's passage, contrabands sang the anthem to express their new status.
+The most popular white songs among slaves were "John Brown's Body" and Henry Clay Work's "Kingdom Coming".
+As the war progressed, the lyrics African Americans sung changed, with vagueness and coded language dropped and open expressions of their new roles as soldiers and citizens embraced.

-Slave owners in the south responded by restricting singing on plantations and imprisoning singers of songs supporting emancipation or the North.
-Confederate supporters also looked to music sung by slaves for signs of loyalty.
-Several Confederate regimental bands included slaves, and Confederates arranged slaves to sing and dance to show how happy they were.
-Slave performer Thomas Greene Bethune, known as Blind Tom, frequently played pro-Confederate songs such as "Maryland, My Maryland" and "Dixie" and dropped, "Yankee Doodle" from his performances.
+In response, Southern slave owners restricted singing on plantations and imprisoning those who chanted songs supporting emancipation or the North.
+On their part, Confederates too embraced slave music, but for antithetical ends.
+Several Confederate regimental bands included slaves, and they arranged slaves to sing and dance as a show of their supposed happiness and loyalty.
+The slave performer Blind Tom frequently played pro-Confederate songs such as "Maryland, My Maryland" and "Dixie" and withdrew "Yankee Doodle" from his repertoire.